JJConrick/IBM-Data-Science-Capstone-Project-Final-Report/README.md

   - Succesfully applying new skills to real-world projects and building a portfolio of data projects that showcase key data science proficiencies.

 This includes learning in-demand skills used by professional data scientists including using databases, data visualization, statistical analysis, predictive modeling, machine learning algorithms, and data mining.
-It also involved working with the latest languages, tools,and libraries including Python, SQL, Jupyter notebooks, Github, Rstudio, Pandas, Numpy, ScikitLearn, Matplotlib, and more.
+It also involves working with the latest languages, tools,and libraries including Python, SQL, Jupyter notebooks, Github, Rstudio, Pandas, Numpy, ScikitLearn, Matplotlib, and more.

 The Report